-There is an additional important strength consideration that should be mentioned in this chart.
-The planet ruling the 1st will have some special topical signification over the person themselves, their preferences, and their personality.
-With Virgo rising we must acknowledge that Mercury has three powerful conditions making it significant, that it’s stationing direct, in phasis, and rules the 1st (additionally, it is the 1st triplicity ruler of the sign it is in).
+Mercury so far has three powerful conditions making it significant.
+It is stationing direct, in phasis, and rules the 1st (additionally, it is the 1st triplicity ruler of the sign it is in).

 Advancing and Retreating

-While it was customary to use the place/house position (which ordinal sign a planet is located in as counted from the rising sign which is the 1st place) as a factor in strength consideration in Hellenistic astrology, I prefer the later Persian use of Advancing and Retreating (see Abu Ma’Shar and al-Qabisi) for this type of strength consideration, while using place more for topics and consideration of pleasantness/unpleasantness of effect.
+It was customary to use the place/house position (i.e. which ordinal sign a planet is located in as counted from the rising sign which is the 1st place) as a factor in strength consideration in Hellenistic astrology.
+While I also use the whole sign houses for topics and for assessing dark/light houses, I prefer the later Persian use of Advancing and Retreating (see Abu Ma’Shar and al-Qabisi) for planetary strength.
+Please refer to the lesson on advancing for a more thorough treatment of this topic.

-To find whether a planet is advancing or retreating you take the distance between the horizon and the meridian on either side of the planet (the big bold lines going up, down, left, and right, also known as the “angles” of the chart) and you divide them by three.
-If a planet is less than one-third the distance from one to the next one (moving clockwise), but not very close to an angle (i.e. not within a few degrees, more might be allowed for luminaries), then it is retreating, a strong weakening condition.
-If the planet is more than one-third of the way to that next “angle” then it is advancing, and is strengthened.
-If it is very close to an angle or approaching an angle within about 15 or 20 degrees, then I would consider such a planet to be strongly advancing, i.e. very strengthened.
+To find whether a planet is advancing or retreating you take the distance between the horizon and the meridian on either side of the planet and divide by three.
+If a planet is less than one-third the distance from one to the next one (moving clockwise), but not very close to an angle (i.e. not within a few degrees, more might be allowed for luminaries), then it is retreating (weakened).
+A planet more than one-third of the way to that next “angle” is advancing (strengthened).
+One that is very close to an angle or approaching an angle within about 15 or 20 degrees is strongly advancing, i.e. very strengthened.

-Advancing/Retreating makes sense to me conceptually, because it is as if the volume is being turned up on a planet is it is lining up with the horizon or meridian of a specific locale on Earth, and quickly turning down as it “retreats” from that location.
+Advancing/Retreating is easy to conceptualize.
+The volume is being turned up on a planet as it is lining up with the horizon or meridian of a specific locale on Earth, and quickly turned down as it “retreats” from that location.
 It is truly a continuum, with a planet getting stronger (or louder, if you will) as it advances closer to the angle.
-I consider it to be the single easiest to spot strength consideration in a chart, and also the single most significant one.
+I consider it to be the easiest strength consideration to spot in a chart, but also a very significant one.

 In Steve’s chart, Mercury has already set, passing the Descendant at 22 Pisces and approaching the IC at 21 Sagittarius.
 The distance between the two is 91 degrees, but we’ll round off to 90, as precision is not important in this.
-If Mercury has passed one-third of this, or 30 degrees, from the Descendant at 22 Pisces, then it won’t be considered retreating.
+One-third the distance is about 30 degrees.
+Mercury is more than 30 degrees past the Descendant at 22 Pisces, so it is not retreating.
 Mercury is at 14 Aquarius, which is 38 degrees from 22 Pisces, so it is considered Advancing, albeit just barely.

-A careful look at Steve Jobs chart reveals that Mercury is probably the strongest, most pervasive, planet in the chart.
-While the Moon is strongly advancing, and Jupiter, Mars, and Venus are all three advancing more strongly than Mercury, Mercury is not only advancing but also stationing direct, in phasis, and the ruler of the 1st, while possessing only very minor weakening conditions.
+A careful look at Steve Jobs chart reveals that Mercury is the strongest, most pervasive, planet in the chart.
+While the Moon is strongly advancing, and Jupiter, Mars, and Venus are all three advancing more strongly than Mercury, Mercury is not only advancing but also stationing direct, in phasis, and the ruler of the 1st.
+There are only very minor weakening conditions.